zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Sets a system environment variable.

-   :var: The name of the variable.
+   :param var: The name of the variable.

-   :val: The (new) value of the variable *var*.
+   :param val: The (new) value of the variable *var*.

    :returns: True on success.